janabiplab/SoundSphere_Music_Project/README.md

-Project Name : musicplayer
+###   A Music App built using Python, Django, HTML, and CSS where users can easily listen to and download songs.
+The app features a clean interface and smooth functionality to enhance the user experience.
-App name: music
+###   App name: music
-musicplayer url : SoundSphere
+###   musicplayer url : SoundSphere
-music url : home  // for home page
+###   music url : home  // for home page
            signup // for sign up page
            login  // for login page
            home/<ind:idd>  //for each song page